Epochalypse-Project/epochalypse-project.github.io/index.md

 ## Authorized Representatives

-As an authorized representative you can help by:
+As an authorized representative, you can help by:

 - Coordinate 32-bit timestamp rollover readiness testing efforts between manufacturers and competent authorities
 - Maintain documentation of 32-bit timestamp rollover testing